 When Would I Need To Initial A Contract?

 Formal contracts are written contracts that explicitly state the duties and obligations of two or more parties to one another.
-On formal, written contracts, some contractors may choose to use initialling in order to further secure their document.

 Not every contract uses the system of initialling their pages.
 However, there are some instances where it can be advised to do so.